Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 What percentage of household plastic comes from food and drink?

-According to the 2022 Big Plastic Count, run by Greenpeace and Everyday Plastic across more than 220,000 UK participants, food and drink packaging accounted for 83% of the plastic items counted in the average household’s weekly waste.
+According to the 2024 Big Plastic Count, run by Greenpeace UK and Everyday Plastic across 225,000 UK participants, food and drink packaging accounted for 81% of the plastic items counted in the average household’s weekly waste — broadly consistent with the 83% recorded in the first count in 2022.
 That’s why the food aisle is where the biggest opportunity sits, even after you’ve switched cleaning and beauty products.

 Is buying loose fruit and vegetables actually worth the effort?